Getting to the Root of the Community Garden Conflict

 It was interesting to note that those who tended to put in the most amount of hours, were our cactus friends that I wrote about in the last post, who had a strong work ethic but little time for theory and principles, much to the annoyance of everyone else.

-Now I could understand their original complaints that “nobody works” and that everyone was “all talk and no action”.
+Now I could understand their original complaints that I wrote about in my previous post, that “nobody works” and that everyone was “all talk and no action”.
 Maybe they had a point after all?

 Yet there is another aspect of the work that often goes unaccounted for by those who are more inclined to do the physical, hands-on work: the bureaucratic side of maintaining a community garden.